The Israel-Hamas War: The Hostages

 A devastating accident occurred on December 15 when IDF soldiers mistakenly killed three hostages.
 According to early reports, the men had either escaped or been abandoned.
 They came out of a building without shirts, apparently to show the soldiers they did not have any explosives on their bodies.
 One also carried a white cloth.
 The IDF said the soldiers did not correctly follow the rules of engagement.
 The IDF chief of staff accepted responsibility while explaining the challenges of urban warfare and the need for soldiers to be alert for ambushes and booby traps.
 The entire nation was heartbroken by the news, and families of other hostages saw the incident as another reason to accelerate efforts to negotiate their release.
 Days earlier, they were infuriated by news that the government would not allow the Mossad chief to return to Qatar for talks.
 After the hostages, he reportedly met with Qatari officials to resume negotiations.

-The families who don’t know if their loved ones are dead or alive are in agony and, understandably, want the government to do everything possible to ensure their safe returns.
+The families who don’t know if their loved ones are dead or alive are in agony and, understandably, want the government to do everything possible to ensure their safe return.
 They want to accept Hamas’s demands that all terrorists in Israeli jails be released in exchange for the hostages.
 The government has given no indication it is willing to make such a deal, though, in the past, it has.

 The Pentagon revealed that U.S. special operations forces and drones are in Israel to help Israel “identify hostages, including American hostages.”
 The New York Times said other Western nations had also moved special forces closer to Israel to help with possible rescue or evacuation operations.